-We have been informed that Charles F. Dolan, members of his family and certain related family entities have entered into a stockholders agreement relating, among other things, to the voting of their shares of our Class B Common Stock.
+We have been informed that prior to the Distribution, Charles F. Dolan, members of his family and certain related family entities will enter into a stockholders agreement relating, among other things, to the voting of their shares of our Class B Common Stock.
 As a result, following the Distribution, we will be a "controlled company" under the corporate governance rules of NASDAQ.
 As a controlled company, we will have the right to elect not to comply with the corporate governance rules of NASDAQ requiring: (i) a majority of independent directors on our Board of Directors, (ii) an independent compensation committee and (iii) an independent corporate governance and nominating committee.
-Our Board of Directors has elected for the Company to be treated as a "controlled company" under NASDAQ corporate governance rules and not to comply with the NASDAQ requirement for a majority independent board of directors and an independent corporate governance and nominating committee because of our status as a controlled company.
+We expect our Board of Directors to elect for the Company to be treated as a "controlled company" under NASDAQ corporate governance rules because of our status as a controlled company.